Thiruvananthapuram International Airport: History

 International operations were initiated by Air India to cities in the Arabian Peninsula in the late 1970s using Boeing 707.
-By early 80s, the then Indian Airlines started service to Colombo, followed by service to Male.
-Later, SriLankan Airlines (then Air Lanka) and Air Maldives (now Maldivian) started operations.
-Followed by Indian Airlines, that started a service to Sharjah.
+By the early 80s, the then-Indian Airlines started service to Colombo, followed by service to Male.
+Later, Gulf Air, SriLankan Airlines (then Air Lanka) and Air Maldives (now Maldivian) started operations.
+These were followed by Indian Airlines, which started a service to Sharjah.
 On 1 January 1991, TIA was upgraded to an international airport, making it the fifth international airport of India after Delhi, Bombay, Madras and Calcutta.

 On 1 March 2011, the first flight operated from the new international terminal, Terminal 2.
 IX 536 (Air India Express) from Sharjah marked the first arrival.
 Air India Express operated the first departure to Dubai from this new terminal.
-IndianOil Skytanking is the company which introduced single man refuelling in India and started refuelling operations at Trivandrum in March 2016.
+IndianOil Skytanking is the company that introduced single-man refuelling in India and started refuelling operations at Trivandrum in March 2016.

 This was the main hub for the defunct Kairali Airlines from 9 January 2013 to 2017.

-In November 2018, the Central Government cleared a proposal by the Airports Authority of India (AAI) for leasing out six of its airports, including Trivandrum.
+In November 2018, the Central Government cleared a proposal by the Airports Authority of India (AAI) for leasing out six of its airports, including Thiruvananthapuram.
 The following month, AAI commenced an international competitive bidding process to award Operations, Management and Development (OMD) contracts for the six airports.

-The Adani Group, GMR Group and Kerala State Industrial Development Corporation (KSIDC) participated in the bidding process which was won by the Adani Group.
+The Adani Group, GMR Group and Kerala State Industrial Development Corporation (KSIDC) participated in the bidding process that was won by the Adani Group.

-Since some public interest litigations were filed with respect to the bidding process for the airport, the Union Cabinet give its approval for awarding the airport to Adani subject to the outcome of Writ Petition.
+Since some public interest litigations were filed concerning the bidding process for the airport, the Union Cabinet gave its approval for awarding the airport to Adani subject to the outcome of Writ Petition.
 Accordingly, AAI signed a letter of agreement with Adani in September 2020.

-Adani Thiruvananthapuram International Airport Limited (ATIAL), floated by the Adani Group to run the airport, would operate, manage and develop the airport for a period of fifty years.
+Adani Thiruvananthapuram International Airport Limited (ATIAL), floated by the Adani Group to run the airport, would operate, manage and develop the airport for fifty years.